 You work with a real estate agent that knows the area, so finding a lender that is familiar with the locale of your real estate investment is just as important.
 Select a hard money lender that has experience in your specific market.
-This will allow them to understand the value proposition you propose much more quickly. .
-A lender that has experience loaning on projects in the vicinity can also connect you with local appraisers and inspectors to help you determine if the property is suited for you.
-Lenders will regularly use local inspectors to help them evaluate the initial feasibility as well as during the construction process and it is helpful to get engaged with them on the front end.
+This will allow them to understand the value proposition you propose much more quickly.
+A lender that has experience loaning on projects in the vicinity can also connect you with local appraisers and inspectors.
+These professionals will help you determine if the property is a good match for you.
+Lenders will regularly use local inspectors to help them evaluate the initial feasibility.
+They also measure feasibility during the construction process.
+It is helpful to engage with them on the front end.

 What is their loan volume?

 What does loan volume indicate as far as a hard money lenders’ experience is concerned?
 It’s simple.
 You want to know how many loans they process and how much experience they have closing on these types of loans.
 If a lender has a poor closing rate, chances are you don’t want to mess around and be locked into using them.

 A hard money draw is similar to a bank construction loan or a traditional home equity line of credit.
 Lenders will require an inspection of the property to verify the validity of the draw request.
 This inspection will determine how much work is complete, how much work is remaining and what amount of money is eligible for a draw.
 The same inspector that helped with your feasibility study usually conducts this inspection.
 Once the lender receives the inspector’s report and information from you, your draw processes and funds are disbursed directly to you.
 Make sure you know how long the process typically takes so that draws can be planned accordingly.

 Generate a list of your top 3 lenders

 Now that you’ve done some initial research, we highly recommend taking the time to call each one and take notes to review so that you can feel comfortable knowing you chose the right lender.

 Can you get in touch with previous clients as a reference?